SkyWars/SkyWars/docs/skywars/testing-skywars.md

 * Create a join sign, and confirm the sign is formatted
  * Confirm clicking on the sign enters you into the queue
  * Confirm the sign is updated when `/sw join` is used to enter the queue.
+* Confirm `/sw kitgui` opens a kit GUI.
+ * Confirm nothing happens and no errors occur when clicking on an empty spot and when clicking on an item in your inventory.
+ * Confirm clicking on an available kit selects it and closes the window.
+ * Confirm clicking on an unavailable kit gives an error message in chat and closes the window.
 * Confirm in-game death messages display correctly when someone is directly killed
 * Confirm in-game death messages display correctly when someone is pushed into the void
 * Confirm in-game death messages display correctly when someone kills themself through drowning